mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 in the lattice.
 This is why the input to :py:func:`indices
 <SmithTransform.indices>` is a vector which has been
 translated back to the origin of its sublattice.
 We use the ``site`` attribute added to each atom by :py:func:`supercell` to make the translation.
+This attribute can also be set using the :py:func:`map_sites` method.

-.. seealso:: :py:func:`supercell`, :py:func:`primitive`,
+.. seealso:: :py:func:`supercell`, :py:func:`primitive`, :py:func:`map_sites`,
              :py:func:`is_primitive`, :py:class:`SmithTransform`